RajDkJangam/cevoaustralia.github.io/content/post/2018-01-19-risk-of-too-much-automation.markdown

 ```bash
 	# restarting web-server: sudo systemctl restart nginx
 ```
-Sure we could look at the source of the script to find this command, but typically we’d only do this when something had gone wrong, and if we’re already familiar with the details when that happens then we have put ourselves at a great advantage.
+While this doesn't force us to learn the steps in quite the same way as if we had no automation, we are no longer hiding the details away, which will give us a better idea of what is happening.
+Should something go wrong we'll no longer need to dig through the source code to find out (possibly for the first time) what the script was doing.

 #### Preventing skills atrophy from relying on automation

 Another method to prevent automation from limiting our understanding of our systems is to occasionally go without it.
 In the same way the pilots are required to spend a certain number of hours in a simulator to keep their skills fresh we should be encouraging the same of our engineers in the form of [Game Days](https://queue.acm.org/detail.cfm?id=2371297).
-During a Game Day a fault is purposefully introduced into a system, giving responders an opportunity to practice incident response and debugging techniques in a low stress environment, so that they are more easily able to rely on these same skills during a higher stress time, such as at 3am during a full production outage.
+During a Game Day a fault is purposefully introduced into a system, one of the benefits is that it gives responders an opportunity to practice incident response and debugging techniques in a low stress environment, so that they are more easily able to use these skills during a higher stress time, such as at 3am during a full production outage.

 #### Accepting automation as a competitive cognitive artifact